Jessica Mendoza: Team USA

 In 2004, Mendoza was a starting outfielder for Team USA at the 2004 Athens Olympic Games.
 Prior to the tournament, Mendoza hit .380 on the "Aiming For Athens" tour with 42 RBIs and 10 home runs.
 On August 14, Mendoza had two hits and two RBIs with a triple vs. Italy.
 She repeated her performance on August 19 against host Greece, with a double in that game.
 Team USA won the gold medal on August 23, though Mendoza was shut out by Australia.

 Overall, she went 5/20 (.250) scoring five times herself and hitting in 5 RBIs with a .400 slugging.

 In 2008, Mendoza was again an outfielder for Team USA and led in almost every category on the "Bound 4 Beijing" Tour.
 She hit .495 with 107 RBIs and a .971 slugging.
 At the Beijing Olympic Games, she drove in 4 RBIs vs. Chinese Taipei on August 14.
 In the finale, Mendoza was again shut out and her team won the silver medal, losing to Japan on August 21.

 In addition, Mendoza went directly onto the US team straight out of college.
 In 2003 and 2007, she was a gold medalist at the Pan American Games.
 She also won the silver medal at both the World Cup and Japan Cup.
 In 2006, Jessica was named the USA Softball "Female Athlete of the Year."
 She played for Team USA in the World Cup again in 2007, this time bringing home that gold medal.
 She went 11/18 with a double, three home runs, and 16 RBIs.
 Mendoza won the ISF Women's World Championship, hitting .500 with 5 home runs and 16 RBIs.
 In 2008, she was named to the Canada Cup All-Star Team.
 Mendoza declined an invitation to play for the US in 2011 to focus on National Pro Fastpitch.

 National Pro Fastpitch

 Mendoza joined the National Pro Fastpitch in 2005 with the Arizona Heat.
 She hit a league best (though in limited playing time) .491 her rookie year.
 After returning from maternity leave and a role with Team USA, Mendoza signed with the USSSA Pride.
 In her two seasons with the Pride, Mendoza hit .284 and .377, respectively.
 The same two years, her teams made the Cowles Cup championship, winning the title in 2010.
 Mendoza was shut out against the Chicago Bandits' trio of Kristina Thorson, Nikki Nemitz, and Jessica Sallinger.
 In the other finale, Mendoza was 2/4 with a double off Monica Abbott in a rematch with the Bandits, who ultimately won 10–3 on August 21.
 Once again, Mendoza and the Pride made the Cowles Cup Championship but lost to the Chicago Bandits.
 Mendoza was shut out but walked twice.

+Athletes Unlimited

+In June 2024, Athletes Unlimited announced that Mendoza will be advising them for the inaugural season of their Athletes Unlimited Softball League (AUSL), starting in 2025.